Cray-HPE/docs-csm/install/bootstrap_livecd_remote_iso.md

       ```

    1. Generate the system config:
-      > **`Note:`** the provided command below is an **example only**, run `csi config init --help` to print a full list of parameters that must be set.
-These will vary significatnly depending on ones system and site configuration.
+      > **`Note:`** The following command is an **example only**, run `csi config init --help` to print a full list of parameters that must be set.
+These will vary significantly depending on the system and site configuration in use.

       ```bash
       pit:/var/www/ephemeral/prep/# csi config init \